 - Fraudsters are playing on fears caused by the current economic conditions to approach their victims.
 For example, people may receive unsolicited e-mail or text messages warning them about their investments or personal finances.
 These messages usually direct them to click on a hyperlink or open an attachment.
 The fraudsters’ goal is to obtain personal information or install malware on a computer or cell phone.

 Before investing, you need to ask questions, do some research and check whether the person offering the investment is registered with the AMF.
-When in doubt, consult the section Covid-19: Watch out for financial fraud of our website for unbiased, objective information or call the AMF at 1 877-525-0337.
+When in doubt, call the AMF at 1 877-525-0337.